Yatharth224/E-Commerce-Web-Application/README.md

 ---

+## 🧵 Redis and Celery Integration

+## Why Redis is Used?

+Redis is used in this architecture for two major purposes:

 ## 🎯 Conclusion

 This project represents a **scalable, production-ready backend system** that follows industry best practices.
 It is designed to handle real-world e-commerce workloads with efficiency, security, and maintainability.